expvikas/Quant-Research-Project-Vikas/README.md

 This repository contains the code and documentation for the pairs trading strategy developed as part of the TrueBeacon intern assignment.
 The project aims to build and optimize a medium-frequency trading strategy based on the volatility spread between Nifty and Bank Nifty indices.

 ## Project Structure
-'data.parquet': The dataset containing minute-level implied volatilities (IVs) of Bank Nifty and Nifty, along with Time To Expiry (TTE) for the series. \\
+'data.parquet': The dataset containing minute-level implied volatilities (IVs) of Bank Nifty and Nifty, along with Time To Expiry (TTE) for the series. \n
-'pairs_trading_strategy.py': The main Python file containing the implementation of the pairs trading strategy. \\
+'pairs_trading_strategy.py': The main Python file containing the implementation of the pairs trading strategy. \n

 'requirements.txt': List of required Python packages.